bmhaynie/high-branch/_beer/while-youre-up.md

 alt:
 availability: Keg
 bitterness:
-description: While You're Up is an American wheat beer with puréed guava.
+description: While You're Up is an American Wheat beer with puréed guava.
 We lightly dry hopped it with Mosaic hops.
 The hops and guava meld nicely to create a nice summer beer that is easy drinking.
 gravity:
 hops:
 ibu: 34